Referral Guidelines Patient Referral Form Medical Referral Form

 When is hospice care appropriate?

-The referral process takes time, and there is often a waiting list, therefore contact with St Luke’s Hospice should preferably be sooner rather than later.
-Accessing Hospice care services too late could result in “crisis management” which is not advisable.
+- The referral process takes time and there is often a waiting list.
+Therefore contact with St Luke’s Combined Hospices should preferably be sooner rather than later.

-It’s important to understand that first contact with Hospice should not be as an ‘emergency service’.
-Rather, it is a considered, and long-term, holistic care service designed for the specific needs of each individual patient and their family.
+- It’s important to understand that first contact with St Luke’s Combined Hospices should not be as an ‘emergency service’.
+Rather it is a considered, and long-term, holistic care service designed for the specific needs of each individual patient and their family.

 Which illnesses qualify for hospice care?